box/developer.box.com/content/pages/index.md

       Read more about scopes.
     </Tile>
     <Tile type="guide" title="Common Errors" href="/guides/api-calls/permissions-and-errors/common-errors/">
-      The Box APIs uses HTTP status codes to communicate if a request has been successfully processed or not.
+      Box APIs use HTTP status codes to communicate if a request has been successfully processed.
-      Check common errors.
+      See the common errors reference for more information.
     </Tile>
     <Tile type="guide" title="Event stream" href="/guides/events/">
-      The event feed provides a way for an application to subscribe to any actions performed by any user, users, or service in an enterprise.
+      The event stream provides a way for an application to subscribe to any actions performed by the user, users, or service in an enterprise.
+Check our guide to learn more about Events.
     </Tile>
   </TileSlider>